ktulgar/Projects-Homeworks-MyOwnStudies/Implementation Of KNN Algorithm in Java/README.md

 ### How To Use
-The text file contains informations about previous applicants.Last column represents whether applicant is hired or not.I made all numbers up .It is just sample.I lost original file.It shows how structure of file should look like.Firstly we have to specify location of file.Secondly we enter the current applicant's features.Thirdly we enter how many closest applicant we want to find.Lastly we click result .It shows whether applicant is qualified or not.
+The text file contains informations about previous applicants.Last column represents whether applicant is hired or not.It shows how structure of file should look like.Firstly we have to specify location of file.Secondly we enter the current applicant's features.Thirdly we enter how many closest applicant we want to find.Lastly we click result .It shows whether applicant is qualified or not.

 ### ScreenShot